AR-sieve Bootstrap for High-dimensional Time Series: Introduction

 \section{Introduction}

 The bootstrap is a computer-intensive resampling-based methodology that arises as an alternative to asymptotic theory.
-The bootstrap method, initially introduced by \cite{efron_bootstrap_1979} for independent sample observations, is later extended to more complicated dependent data in the literature.
-As an important extension to stationary time series, blockwise bootstrap \citep{kunsch_jackknife_1989}, autoregressive (AR) sieve bootstrap \citep{kreiss_asymptotic_1988,buhlmann_sieve_1997}, and frequency-domain bootstrap \citep{Franke_Hardle1992, Dahlhaus_Janas1996} have received the most discussions and developments in the past few years.
-A few variants of block bootstrap methods have appeared, such as the block bootstrap for time series with fixed regressors \citep{NordmanLahiri2012}, the double block bootstrap \citep{LeeLai2009}, and the stationary bootstrap \citep{PolitisRomano1994}, among others.
-An apparent disadvantage of blockwise bootstrap is neglected dependence between different blocks.
-The AR-sieve bootstrap method takes up the ``sieve'' strategy, which approximates stationary time series by an AR model with a large number of time lags.
+The bootstrap method, initially introduced by \cite{efron_bootstrap_1979} for independent sample observations, was later extended to more complicated dependent data in the literature.
+As an important extension to stationary time series, blockwise bootstrap \citep{kunsch_jackknife_1989}, autoregressive (AR) sieve bootstrap \citep{kreiss_asymptotic_1988, buhlmann_sieve_1997}, and frequency-domain bootstrap \citep{Franke_Hardle1992, Dahlhaus_Janas1996} have received the most discussions and developments in the past few years.
+Several variants of block bootstrap methods have appeared, such as the block bootstrap for time series with fixed regressors \citep{NordmanLahiri2012}, the double block bootstrap \citep{LeeLai2009}, and the stationary bootstrap \citep{PolitisRomano1994}, among others.
+An apparent disadvantage of the blockwise bootstrap is the neglected dependence between different blocks.
+The AR-sieve bootstrap method takes up the ``sieve'' strategy, which approximates a stationary time series by an AR model with a large number of time lags.
 Compared with the blockwise bootstrap, the AR-sieve bootstrap samples are conditionally stationary and keep the dependence structure well.
-The AR-sieve bootstrap is introduced by \citet{kreiss_asymptotic_1988} and has been well studied from stationary linear processes \citep{buhlmann_sieve_1997} to strictly stationary time series fulfilling a general moving average MA ($\infty$) representation \citep{kreiss_range_2011}.
-After this work, the theoretical requirement and validity of a general AR-sieve bootstrap method for certain type of statistics have been discussed for univariate \citep{kreiss_range_2011}, multivariate \citep{meyer_vector_2015} and functional time series \citep{paparoditis_sieve_2018, PaparoditisShang2021}, respectively.
-The frequency-domain bootstrap to implement the resampling schemes is based on frequency-domain methods.
-The motivation behind this method comes from the observation that periodogram ordinates at a finite number of frequencies are approximately independent distributed so that Efron's ideas may be employed.
+The AR-sieve bootstrap was introduced by \citet{kreiss_asymptotic_1988} and has been well studied from stationary linear processes \citep{buhlmann_sieve_1997} to strictly stationary time series that fulfill a general moving average MA ($\infty$) representation \citep{kreiss_range_2011}.
+After this work, the theoretical requirement and validity of a general AR-sieve bootstrap method for certain types of statistics have been discussed for univariate \citep{kreiss_range_2011}, multivariate \citep{meyer_vector_2015}, and functional time series \citep{paparoditis_sieve_2018, PaparoditisShang2021}, respectively.
+The frequency-domain bootstrap to implement the resampling schemes is based on frequency-domain methods, which are motivated by the observation that periodogram ordinates at a finite number of frequencies are approximately independently distributed so that Efron's ideas may be employed.
 Compared to the AR-sieve bootstrap, this method could deal with more general dependence structures for time series \citep{MeyerPaparoditisKreiss2020, Hidalgo2021}.